 A rent agreement is a legal document which binds both the landlord and the tenant.
 Both parties should comply with the mutually agreed conditions.
 In case of a dispute between the two, it plays a crucial role.
 So, the agreement should be drafted with the utmost care and make sure it is duly signed.

 3. Register the Lease:

 Once the lease agreement is prepared, it is essential to get it registered.
-Acc to Rajeev Aggarwal, partner, R. A. Law Co.
+According to Rajeev Aggarwal, partner, R. A. Law Co.
 Advocates & Consultants, in case of litigation only the registered lease agreements can be used as a piece of evidence in the court.
-So, in cases when tenants are having any doubts related to the As per Section 17 of the Registration Act 1908, registration is compulsory only in the cases where the lease period is more than 11 months.
+As per Section 17 of the Registration Act 1908, registration is compulsory only in the cases where the lease period is more than 11 months.

 4. Hire a professional:

 How can you let it be known that you want to give your house on rent?
 The traditional and most preferred way is to approach a professional.
 It smoothens the whole process by giving the personalised services to both the tenant and the landlord, thereby making the process hassle-free for you.
 There are companies which provide the reliable and professional assistance which one can avail as a part of their maintenance facility.